 Slot Machine’s Educational Work

-Since forming in 2006, we have been developing our work with students and young people – our two latest shows, Your Toys and Kipper’s Snowy Day, used extensive workshops and R&D with 5-9 year olds as either starting points or ways to generate ideas for the final shows.
+Since forming in 2006, we have been developing our work with students and young people – our three most recent shows, The Boy, the Piano and the Beach, Your Toys and Kipper’s Snowy Day, used extensive workshops and R&D with 5-9 year olds as either starting points or as a way to generate ideas for the final shows.

 Increasingly we are using workshops as a way of engaging with new audiences and including their ideas in our work, from music and text to design and sound.